davecranwell/davecranwell.github.io/_posts/2017-07-04-rules-of-interruption.md

 If your colleague is blocked and their summary suggests it's mission-critical, consider taking one for the team and dropping what you're doing.
 Greater good and all that.

-If you postponed an interruption and your colleague comes over again after the elapsed time, remember that you have managed to continue working efficiently.
+If you postponed an interruption and your colleague returns after the elapsed time, be aware that you managed to continue working.
 You got your shot, now give your colleague theirs.

 ## 4. Take responsibility for working without help